 Truck accidents can be devastating, especially when the other vehicle involved is a much smaller passenger car.
 The sheer size and weight of a truck can cause serious injuries or fatalities to those in the smaller vehicle.
 In North Carolina alone, nearly 1,700 people were killed in truck accidents from 2003 through 2013.
-If you or someone you love has been injured in a truck accident, it's essential to seek legal help as soon as possible.
+If you or someone you love has been injured in a truck accident, it's essential to seek legal help from an 18-wheeler accident attorney as soon as possible.

 There are many common injuries associated with Raleigh truck crashes ranging from mild to fatal.
 Some of those are:

 Whiplash is an injury to the neck caused by a sudden and forceful back-and-forth motion, such as in a car accident.
 Symptoms of whiplash can include headaches, dizziness, neck pain and stiffness, shoulder discomfort, and tingling or numbness in the arms.

 Some of the most common broken bones after truck accidents include fractures to arms, legs, ribs, and the spine.
 In extreme cases, surgeries may be needed to repair more serious fractures.

 Traumatic Brain Injury (TBI) is an injury to the brain caused by an external physical force, such as a bump on the head or a car accident.
 TBI can cause physical, emotional, and cognitive problems that range from difficulty with thinking and memory to emotional changes, such as depression.